Oswestry

-Oswestry (/ˈɒzwəstri/ OZ-wəss-tree; Croesoswallt) is a market town, civil parish and historic railway town in Shropshire, England, close to the Welsh border.
+Oswestry (/ˈɒzwəstri/ OZ-wəss-tree; Croesoswallt) is an ancient market town, civil parish and historic railway town in Shropshire, England, close to the Welsh border.
 It is at the junction of the A5, A483 and A495 roads.

 The town was the administrative headquarters of the Borough of Oswestry until that was abolished in 2009.
 At the 2021 Census, the population of Oswestry was 17,509.
 The town is 5 mi from the Welsh border and has a mixed English and Welsh heritage.

 Oswestry is the largest settlement within the Oswestry Uplands, a designated natural area and national character area.